 The best way to approach the problem is to take a critical look at your options: You can buy, subscribe, or use the car you already have.

 A subscription also means your car is part of a fleet and you’re part of a community.
 This means maintenance and paperwork is not your responsibility, and you enjoy the company and collective support of fellow drivers.

-The monthly car loan repayment alone is usually less than what you’d pay for a subscription of the same model, but you need to keep in mind that it only covers the car itself, and nothing more.
-Apples and oranges.
+The monthly car loan repayment alone is usually less than what you’d pay for a subscription of the same model.
+However, it only covers the car itself, and nothing more.

-Yes, people do ask this question very often.
+Yes, it’s possible.
 If your lifestyle demands having a car and you ever had to go without it, you probably know why.